Epilepsy in Adults with TSC

 An important point for adults with TSC to remember is that they need to be advocates for their own health care.
 In the case of severely learning-disabled adults, their parents/caregivers/guardians need to be the advocate to achieve the best seizure control possible while also optimizing the individual’s quality of life.
 Health care providers should remember that every individual with TSC deserves the best quality of life possible, so they should work with the caregivers to reach a balance between seizure control and side effects of the medication.

 - Vagus nerve stimulator (VNS): The VNS has provided improved seizure control for some individuals with TSC.
-Similar to anti-epileptic medications, about one-third of individuals with epilepsy and TSC who use the VNS will have a greater than 90% reduction in their seizure frequency, one-third will have more than a 50% reduction in seizures, and one-third will not respond to the VNS or will only see slight improvement.
+Similar to anti-seizure medications, about one-third of individuals with epilepsy and TSC who use the VNS will have a greater than 90% reduction in their seizure frequency, one-third will have more than a 50% reduction in seizures, and one-third will not respond to the VNS or will only see slight improvement.
 It is not possible to determine before implanting the device who will and will not respond.
 Adults with TSC should discuss this treatment option with a neurologist to see if it is a treatment that might benefit their individual situation.

 - Epilepsy Surgery: Surgical approaches to treating epilepsy in individuals with TSC are becoming more and more refined and successful.
 When the seizure focus can be identified using brain imaging and EEG, then that portion of the brain can be surgically removed as long as it would not remove a portion of the brain critical to the individual’s quality of life, such as physical or language abilities.
 Although surgery is more commonly used in children with TSC, some adults with TSC have undergone surgery with great success.
 If an individual and his or her neurologist determine that this treatment should be considered, the individual should consult with an epilepsy surgery program.